 The Newton County Library Board has spoken of financial concerns before, though those concerns were in regards to the Neosho facility.

 The board pursued a 14.5-cent increase to the Newton County library’s property tax levy in June, which was intended to add an additional 17,000 square feet to the Neosho location, as well as fund repairs to the Neosho branch.
 However, that issue failed, by a wide margin, with only 36 percent of voters casting their ballots in support of the issue.

 At the time of the election, Ray cited several issues facing the Neosho library, including a leaky roof, inadequate space, and a broken sewer line.

-Page 3 of 3 - The issue lost in nearly every precinct, including Seneca, where voters rejected the levy by a nearly 6-1 margin.
+The issue lost in nearly every precinct, including Seneca, where voters rejected the levy by a nearly 6-1 margin.